- CBD Capsules|

 The long answer is that while it does have a psychoactive effect as the delta 8 binds to your cannabinoid receptors in the brain, we have found that the ‘high’ is not as strong as Delta 9 THC.

-The first study was published in 2003 and showed that the substance had anti-tumor properties.
+The first study was published in 2003 and showed that the substance may have anti-tumor properties.
 Since then, several studies have been conducted.
-Some of them suggest that delta 8 thc might be able to fight leukemia, multiple myeloma, lymphomas, breast, prostate, lung, pancreatic, bladder, cervical and ovarian cancers.
-The most recent research shows that it can even prevent brain tumors.

 So, if you’re looking for something to boost your mood, take a look at Delta 8.